 Considerations for Implementation

-Telehealth is a relatively new and growing field relative to substance abuse that is quickly developing and changing.
+Telehealth is a relatively new and quickly growing field relative to substance use disorders.
 A major component needed in order to pursue this model is access to high-speed internet, which remains a barrier in many rural communities.
 Additionally, telehealth requires access to equipment that may be costly to rural clinics with few resources.
 In addition to the costs of equipment, agencies that develop telehealth programs may need to establish new policies and procedures as well as training on the use of new equipment.

 Telehealth programs must still adhere to the Health Insurance Portability and Accountability Act (HIPAA) regulations and federal confidentiality rules.
 For example, healthcare providers need to consider using private networks on encrypted software if choosing to use videoconferencing.
 And while a large percentage of the population is using traditional short message service (SMS) text messaging, this format is not secure and therefore would not be compliant with HIPAA regulations.

 Reimbursement for substance abuse related telehealth services varies by state.
-As of March 2016, Massachusetts, Rhode Island, and Utah were the only states without a definitive telehealth reimbursement policy.
+As of May 2018, Massachusetts is the only state without a definitive telehealth reimbursement policy.
 The Center for Connected Health Policy maintains a collection of telehealth-related laws and reimbursement policies by state.

 Resources to Learn More